oomph-ac/oomph/README.md

 ## credits
-oomph is heavily influenced by [esoteric](https://github.com/ethaniccc/Esoteric) and [lumine](https://github.com/ethaniccc/Lumine). thank you, ethaniccc for providing us with these!
+oomph is heavily influenced by [esoteric](https://github.com/ethaniccc/Esoteric) and [lumine](https://github.com/ethaniccc/Lumine). thank you, ethaniccc for providing us with these!!!